Pheromones and human attraction

 - Androstenol: Linked to approachability and youthful appeal, androstenol emits a “fresh” or “sweet” scent.
 Unlike androstenone, it conveys friendliness and sociability.

 - Copulins: Produced by women, these pheromones influence male behavior by increasing testosterone levels and enhancing attraction.
-Research shows that copulins subconsciously alter men’s perception of a woman’s attractiveness.
+Research shows that copulins subconsciously alter men’s perception of a woman’s attractiveness, reinforcing the complex dynamics of pheromones and human attraction.

 Repellent Pheromones